-An uncommon disease has been detected in some areas of Melbourne.
-The disease, known as Leptospirosis, took the lives of seven dogs in Sydney in late 2019.
-Three cases were detected in Ringwood and Bayswater in November 2019.
+This uncommon disease has been detected in some areas of Melbourne and Sydney.
+The disease, known as Leptospirosis, took the lives of dogs in Sydney and Melbourne in late 2019 and most recently there has been an outbreak in Sydney’s Inner West (August 2020).

 Here’s everything you need to know to keep your pet safe: